thruthesky/fireflutter/README.md

 # Usage

 ## UserService

-`UserService.instance.nullableUser` is null
+`UserService.instance.nullableUser` is null when

-- when the user didn't log in
+- the user didn't log in
-- or when the user is logged in and has document, but the `UserService` has not read the user document, yet.
+- when the user is logged in and has document, but the `UserService` has not read the user document, yet.
 In this case it simply needs to wait sometime.

 `UserService.instance.nullableUser.exists` is false if the user has logged in but no document.
 In this case, the `documentNotExistBuilder` of `UserDoc` will be called.